 In fall, in the hardwoods portion of the bear range of North America, acorns, beechnuts, hickory nuts, hazelnuts, apples, and other fruits are important foods.
-However, in the coniferous northern portion of the range, fruit and mast-producing trees are scarce, so black bears in the north turn to green vegetation after the berries are gone.
+However, in the coniferous northern portion of the range, fruit and mast-producing trees are scarce, with the exception of the white bark pine of the Rocky Mountains, so black bears in the north turn to green vegetation after the berries are gone.
 However, bears are as poorly adapted as we are for digesting cellulose, and they often lose weight on a diet of greens; so bears that must subsist on vegetation usually retire to dens weeks earlier than bears that have good sources of food on which to fatten in the fall.

 In the north, black bears are in dens from five to seven months each year, depending in part on local food supplies.
+In the south where food is available much of the year, bears den for only short periods or not at all.

 Black bears usually construct their dens with entrances just large enough for them to squeeze through.
-They then rake leaves. grass, and twigs into the dens for insulative beds and lie curled up with their thickly furred backs protecting them from subfreezing (often subzero) temperatures that penetrate the dens.
+They then rake leaves, grass, and twigs into the dens for insulative beds and lie curled up with their thickly furred backs protecting them from the subfreezing (often subzero) temperatures that penetrate the dens.
 Each bear sleeps alone except for mothers with cubs.